 A = kWbDn

-where A is a measure of the peak vibration amplitude (or velocity), W is the explosive charge weight per delay, D is the distance, and k, b, and n are constants determined by a given site or blasting procedure.
+where A is a measure of the peak vibration amplitude (or velocity), W is the explosive charge weight per delay, D is the distance from the blast, and k, b, and n are constants determined by a given site or blasting procedure.
 Typical values found in the literature for b range from 0.4 to 1.0 and for n from -1 to -2.
-Because the exponent, b, which describes the dependence of the vibration amplitude on the charge weight per delay of explosive, is often near 0.5 (i.e. the square root of the charge weight), one can, in principle, remove the dependence on charge weight per delay by dividing the distance by the square root of the charge weight per delay.
+Because the exponent, b, which describes the dependence of the vibration amplitude on the charge weight per delay of explosive (a measure of the instantaneous energy released in the explosion), is often near 0.5 (i.e. the square root of the charge weight), one can, in principle, remove the dependence on charge weight per delay by dividing the distance by the square root of the charge weight per delay.
 The result is a scaled distance, which is widely used in blasting contexts to help estimate damage risk.
-In fact, the OSM regulations allow a blaster to avoid doing any vibration monitoring at all during blasting, so long as he meets certain scaled distance criteria.
+OSM regulations allow a blaster to avoid doing any vibration monitoring at all during blasting, so long as his blast meets certain scaled distance criteria.
+The table below shows those criteria.

 Blasting Vibration and Damage Probabilities

 Because blasting vibrations have been so extensively studied, something is known of the statistical probabilities for damage to a structure as the vibration velocity increases.
-The diagram at the beginning of this chapter shows what these probabilities look like for three different levels of damage.
-Damage probabilities increase very rapidly once one exceeds a threshold level, typically at or near the standard limit.
-Thus, any vibration which is over blasting standard limits should be seen as unacceptably likely to cause damage to structures.
-You can find much more discussion of this point in our chapter, Vibration and Damage.
+The diagram at the beginning of this chapter shows a version of what these probabilities look like for three different levels of damage.
+Other data from USBM RI 8507 indicate that low frequency blasts show a greater change in damage probabilities as the PPV increases than do high frequency blasts, where damage probability rises very rapidly from its onset point.
+In all cases, damage probabilities increase very rapidly once one exceeds a threshold level, typically at or near the standard limit.
+Thus, any vibration which is over properly applied blasting standard limits should be seen as potentially having an unacceptable probability of damage to structures.
+You can find much more discussion of this point in the CVDG chapter, Vibration and Damage.
+You can calculate your own blasting damage probabilities from blasting PPV's with the Vibrationdamage.com Ground Vibration and Safe Distance Calculator, free to registered users of the CVDG and CVDG Pro.

 Is That All?